adswa/dl-workshop/docs/FAQ.md

 ## I can't join both days - is this a problem?

-We will make sure to record the tutorials and publish them after the workshop (see below), and you can join or leave the Zoom call freely during the workshop days.
+You can join or leave the Zoom call freely during the workshop days.
+We hope to record the tutorials and publish them after the workshop, given all attendees are fine with this (see below).
-However, most elements of the workshop build up consecutively and we can't guarantee that you can join in live participation smoothly at all times.
+Do note that most elements of the workshop build up consecutively and we can't guarantee that you can join in live participation smoothly at all times.

 ## Are materials and talks available after the workshop as well?

-Yes.
-The materials on this website will be available, and recordings of the tutorials will be published to YouTube afterwards.
+The workshop materials and this website will be available after the workshop.
+We hope to record the tutorials and publish them to YouTube afterwards, but this will be determined at the start of the workshop based on all participants wishes.

 ## Whom is this workshop for?